mewbak/goey/README.md

 Although this package does not use CGO, some of its dependencies do.
 The build machine also requires that GTK+ 3 is installed.
-This should be installed before issuing `go get` or you will have error message during the building of some of the dependencies.
+This should be installed before issuing `go get` or you will have error messages during the building of some of the dependencies.

 On Ubuntu: